 He was preceded in death by his parents, Jacob Everett Egly, Mattie Mae Brown Brewer, his stepfather William Walter Brewer (the one he called Dad), and his brothers Ralph Glenn Brewer and William Earl "Spunk" Brewer, all of Lawrenceburg.

 His easy-going demeanor, unique sense of humor, kind heart and unconditional love will be greatly missed by all who were privileged to know him as Skip.

 Arrangements are being handled by Neal Funeral Home, 231 N. Military Avenue, Lawrenceburg, Tennessee.
 The family will receive friends from 12:00 PM to 2:00 PM Friday, January 17, 2020 at Neal Funeral Home.
 Funeral services will be conducted at Neal Funeral Home at 2:00 PM Friday, January 17, 2020, with Chad Moore officiating.
 Interment will follow at Lawrence County Memorial Gardens in Lawrenceburg, TN.
 Family suggests memorials be made to Mars Hill Baptist Church or St. Jude Children's Research Hospital.

-To send flowers to James Everett "Skip" Egly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James Everett "Skip" Egly, please visit our floral store.